When I first spotted the one-hit wonder baby name Tsitsiki, I honestly thought it might have something to do with Greek yogurt.

 - 2003: unlisted

-The name had never been on the list before, and it hasn’t made an appearance since.
+The name had never been in the data before, and it hasn’t made an appearance since.

 Tsi-Tsi-Ki Félix is originally from Michoacán, México.
 Her name is based on the Purépecha word tsitsiki, which means “flower.”